Varbin/devicepasswords/docs/how-to/password-hashing.md

    Prefixed with `{S<hash>}` (e.g. `{SMD5}`).
  - `md5_crypt`, `sha1_crypt`, `sha256_crypt`, `sha512_crypt`, `ldap_..._crypt`:
    These are the respective UNIX crypt algorithms.
-   The SHA256 and SHA512 variants are considered a modern algorithms.
+   The SHA256 and SHA512 variants are considered modern algorithms.
    All LDAP variants are prefixed with `{CRYPT}`.
  - `bcrypt`, `ldap_bcrypt`: The bcrypt hashing algorithm.
    The LDAP variant is prefixed with `{CRYPT}`.